BS in Electrical Engineering

 Electrical engineering focuses on the application of the principles of electricity and its use with electrical devices and systems.
 In this energy conscious world, a thorough understanding of energy and its uses is essential to the success of an electrical engineer.

-Graduates have the qualifications to enter careers in areas such as, but not limited to, telecommunications, computer engineering, manufacturing, aerospace industry, power generation and distribution, alternative energy, robotics, and automation.
+Graduates of electrical engineering have the qualifications to enter careers in areas such as, but not limited to, telecommunications, computer engineering, manufacturing, aerospace industry, power generation and distribution, alternative energy, robotics, and automation.

 Program Educational Objectives